August 25, 2009

 Often, we as followers of Jesus we are encouraged to become agents of change or agents of transformation.
 Both terms are couched in the context of God’s Kingdom agenda which integrates word, deed, life and sign.
 All around the world there are pockets of faith collectives who have centered their lives on following Jesus and who are bringing integrated change to people and communities.
 What is it about these people that enable them to bring change?

-Change is perpetual and gives rise to bochangeth problems and opportunities.
+Change is perpetual and gives rise to both problems and opportunities.
 Every solution we apply to a problem perpetuates further change and again creates different problems and again, more opportunities.
 By solving problems, we create new realities.
 As Heraclitus wrote, “Nothing endures but change.”
 Management Guru Dr. Ichak Adizes would say; “Since change is here to stay, problems are here to stay….Forever!”
 I agree with Dr. Adizes belief that change is life, and as long as we are alive we will have problems.
 And the corollary here is that dead things are not plagued by change so the livelier one is the more problems they are likely to have.

 Philip Jenkins in his book The Next Christendom, The Coming of Global Christianity, traces the decline of Christianity in the Northern Hemisphere and notes the rapid growth of the church in the Southern Hemisphere.
 Commissioned by Jesus as agents of transformation, how can we as a faith collective be in decline or slow death?
 Those who are surviving and who are alive are those who have learned to manage change well.
 Those who manage accelerated and complex change well in this age are the ones who make the right decisions and implement them the fastest.